Updated: Feb 10

 Best of luck to all the teams, athletes and staff for the upcoming VNSL season and a shout out to all my fellow S&C coaches working in the sport.

-If you or your team are interested in strength and conditioning support we can provide coaching at your sessions or a programme to follow.
-We now offer online coaching via video call and are back running individual and group gym / outdoor sessions in East London and North London.
-Feel free to get in contact firstname.lastname@example.org
+If you or your team are interested in strength and conditioning with Daniel Lavipour, we now offer online coaching via video call for individuals, small groups and teams.
+When gyms are open again we also offer sessions in East London and North London.
+If you simply want a programme to follow we can also provide that along with daily remote support.
+Feel free to get in contact email@example.com